Burningstone91/smart-home-setup/README.md

 </td></tr>

 <tr><td colspan="1">
-      We use the official <a href="https://companion.home-assistant.io/">Room Assistant</a> on our phones.
+      We use the official <a href="https://companion.home-assistant.io/">Home Assistant Companion app</a> on our phones.
 In order to connect remotely to Home Assistant, we use <a href="https://www.nabucasa.com/">Nabu Casa</a> (I actually use NGINX as a reverse proxy in my production environment and I'll eventually explain this setup at a later stage).
 </td></tr>
 </table>